Scan time: 2-3 minutes / Read time: 3-5 minutes

 He started it because mornings shouldn't mean another sad bowl of cereal.

-His readers want the same — something warm in ten minutes before the rush.
+And his readers?
+They want the same — something warm in ten minutes before the rush.

 ⛳️ Problem:

-Dean writes a clean newsletter every Sunday but nobody forwards it.
+Dean writes a clean issue every Sunday.

 Tuesday's open rate hits 43%.
 Better than last week.